gnea/grbl/doc/markdown/realtime_cmds.md

 ## Grbl v1.1 Realtime commands

-Realtime commands are single control characters that may be sent to Grbl to command and perform an action in real-time, regardless of what Grbl is doing at the time.
+Realtime commands are single control characters that may be sent to Grbl to command and perform an action in real-time.
+This means that they can be sent at anytime, anywhere, and Grbl will immediately respond, regardless of what it is doing at the time.
 These commands include a reset, feed hold, resume, status report query, and overrides (in v1.1).

 A realtime command: